 WLE supports an approach to sustainable intensification in which healthy functioning ecosystems are seen as a prerequisite to agricultural development, food security and human well-being.
 Our priority is to increase food and livelihood security for the world’s poor by enhancing sustainability and equity in the provisioning of ecosystem services – and securing the natural resource base that underpins these services – that flow to and from agriculture and provide monetary, health, and well-being benefits to people.

-Ecosystem Services and Resilience (ESR) is a crosscutting core theme within WLE that focuses on the role of ecosystem service based approaches in building community resilience and helping WLE achieve its development outcomes.
+Ecosystem Services and Resilience (ESR) is a crosscutting core theme within WLE that focuses on the role of ecosystem services and resilience research in helping WLE achieve development outcomes.

 Ecosystem Services and Resilience Resources